 Oatmeal Cranberry Energy Bites

 I like to keep these bite size snacks in the freezer for a quick afternoon pick-me-up or afterschool treat.
 They are also perfect for a protein-packed breakfast on the go.
 If you have nut allergies, replace the almond butter with sunflower seed butter.
 My favorite gluten-free oats are made by Bob’s Red Mill, but any type will work.

 - 1 ½ cups gluten-free old fashioned oats

 - ¼ cup raw honey

 - 1 teaspoon cinnamon

-- ½ cup unsweetened almond butter
+- ½ cup unsweetened almond butter, creamy or crunchy

 - Line a baking sheet with parchment paper.

 - In a medium size mixing bowl, stir together the oats, cranberries, flaxseeds, honey, maple syrup and cinnamon.
 Make sure the ingredients are mixed well.
 You can also use a food processor.

 - Cover the baking sheet with plastic wrap and refrigerate for 1-2 hours.
 Once they are chilled and firm, transfer them to a freezer bag or storage container with a tight fitting lid.
 Store them in the freezer for up to a month.